FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 -   [ ] I have reviewed any report outputs (pdf, docx) for overall formatting and accuracy, including:

-    -   [ ] Text has been spell-checked, including captions and footnotes
+    -   [ ] Text has been spell-checked, including captions and footnotes (Use: either `spelling` package or MS Word spell check applied to knitted docx file)
     -   [ ] Figures and tables look good (including font sizes, colors, readability, captions)
     -   [ ] No broken references in the text (Use find: "??")
     -   [ ] No stray warnings or R output in the text (Use find: "\#")